maceto2016/NestJSDynLoad/README.md

 The first version made in the conventional format where we will import into the appmodule each of the two modules that encapsulate the entities.

-The second version will dynamically import any and all modules present in the /src/dbschema subdirectory
+The second version will dynamically import any and all modules present in the /src/db/entity subdirectory

 This is cool, as if you create new modules for new entities in this subdirectory, those modules will be dynamically imported without you having to reference them.
+You will just create them and they will be part of the system automatically

 In this way our system will have this format: